 Health insurance plans are often provided by bargaining councils and by most employers that are not covered by a bargaining council plan.
 Employers and employees contribute equally to such plans

-Workers who have lost their jobs are unemployed for more than 14 days, willing, and able to work entitled to benefits from the Unemployment Insurance Fund.
-The fund aims to provide unemployment benefits to people who temporarily unemployed, including those who are on maternity leave or in the process of adopting a child.
+Workers who have lost their jobs and are unemployed for more than 14 days even though they are willing and able to work, are entitled to benefits from the Unemployment Insurance Fund.
+The fund aims to provide unemployment benefits to people who are temporarily unemployed, including those who are on maternity leave or in the process of adopting a child.
 The duration of benefits depends on the person's contributions to the fund.

 Employers and employees need to make monthly contributions to the Unemployment Insurance Fund.
 Workers contribute 1% of their pay to the fund, and their employers match up this contribution.
 These mandatory contributions have an upper ceiling of 14,872 rand per month.

 If an employee dies due to accident or illness in a workplace, the worker's spouse is entitled to a lump sum payment equal to 2 times the monthly pension that the deceased employee would have been entitled if 100% disabled.
 Also, a monthly pension equivalent to 40% of the pension to be paid that the employee would have been entitled if 100% disabled.

 The monthly pension continues until remarriage or death of the surviving spouse.
 Each child under 18 years of age is entitled to a monthly pension equal to 20% of the pension that would have been payable to the employee for 100% disability.
 A surviving child's monthly pension ceases at age 18, or at death or marriage before age 18.